qiuyang50/qiuyang50.github.io/_pages/about.md

 My current research focuses on two topics, including
 * developing theoretical models for the initiation of summer-time mesoscale convective systems over the central United States,
-* studying convective momentum transport for improving the Energy Exascale Earth System Model-Multiscale Modeling Framework (E3SM-MMF).
+* studying convective momentum transport for improving the E3SM-MMF.

 Recent News
 -